GridProtectionAlliance/openPDC/Source/Documentation/wiki/FAQ.files/The_Android_of_the_Smart_Grid_openPDC.md

 ### Document by Katie Fehrenbacher Nov 10, 2009 on [GIGAOM](https://gigaom.com/)

-> Can an open source data management system do for the smart grid what Google's open mobile operating system Android is doing for cell phones - spawn innovation and low cost development?
+> Can an open source data management system do for the smart grid what Google’s open mobile operating system (s GOOG) Android is doing for cell phones — spawn innovation and low cost development?
 Execs at the Tennessee Valley Authority (TVA), the largest public power provider in the U.S., seem to think so.
-TVA analyst Josh...
+TVA analyst Josh Patterson says Google’s Android is a good analogy for openPDC, an open source version of a platform that aggregates and processes data about the health of the power grid, and which TVA has helped create.
+Like Android has done for the mobile industry, openPDC will enable utilities and the power industry to develop their own versions of data management services with more flexibility and at a lower cost than proprietary systems, Patterson points out.

 ---